kohler/hotcrp/devel/apidoc/comments.md

     so successful, failed, and dry-run requests can all return a nonempty list.

 * response ?conflict boolean: True when the edit was rejected by a concurrency check (see [Concurrency](#tag-comments)).
+* response ?cid cid: The affected comment’s ID: the new ID for a created comment, or the existing ID for an edit.
+Absent when deleting, or on a dry-run creation.
 * response ?comment comment: The saved comment, absent on delete or `dry_run`.